SenseTecnic/wotkit-docs/source/api_v1/api_sensors.rst

 		--data-binary @test-sensor.txt ':wotkit-api-v1:`sensors`'

 For this example, the file *test-sensor.txt* contains the following.
-This is the minimal information needed to register a sensor resource.

 .. code-block:: python